-When an insurer suspects that claimants may have exaggerated or enlarged their disability claims, insurers can lawfully surveil them—in certain areas.
-These tactics are common in both individuals and in group long-term disability claims.
+When an insurer suspects that claimants have exaggerated or enlarged their disability claims, insurers can lawfully surveil them—in certain areas.
+These tactics are common in both individual and group long-term disability claims.

-Generally, insurance companies are permitted to surveil you in any place where you do not have a “reasonable expectation of privacy” or if you have signed an authorization to allow the insurance company to gather information about your claim, rest assured that’s what the paparazzi used to gain access to your gate-guarded community.
+Generally, insurance companies are permitted to surveil you in any public place where you do not have a “reasonable expectation of privacy.”
+Additionally, if you have signed an authorization to allow the insurance company to gather information about your claim, rest assured that’s what the paparazzi used to gain access to your gate-guarded community.

-Private places with a signed authorization, however, are off-limits.
-The inside of your home, for example, is a place that most American citizens consider resolutely private.
-In your home, you are not in public.
-You are, in a grand sense, in a private place.
-Here, you are not reasonably expected to believe that someone is listening in on your conversations or observing your movements.
-If an investigator videotapes or photographs you in private spaces—like in your bedroom, bathroom, or any other area of your home—the surveillance is generally illegal.
+If the investigator videotapes or photographs you in private spaces—like in your bedroom, bathroom, or any other area of your home—the surveillance is generally illegal.
 The law seeks to protect people’s sense of privacy in places where the expectation of privacy is legitimate.

-In public places, however, like an amusement park, your doctor’s office, or your gym, you have no expectation of privacy.
-It should not surprise you to know that someone may have seen or overheard you—for any number or reasons—in public, common areas.
-As a result, insurance companies may lawfully surveil you in public places (which are mostly all places outside of your house)—with certain exceptions.
+However, you do not expect privacy in public places like an amusement park, your doctor’s office, or your gym.
+It should not surprise you to know that someone may have seen or overheard you in public, common areas.

 - Fixed surveillance: This is more commonly known as a “stakeout.”
-Here, the investigator watches the subject of interest from a distance and typically from a distinct location or locations.
-Sometimes, fixed surveillance can involve more than one investigator, and it may take place during a short or long period of time.
-Insurance companies may use this tactic to observe a claimant’s normal daily routines, and generally from 5 a.m. till at least 7 p.m.
+Here, the investigator watches the subject of interest from a distance and typically from a distinct location.
+Insurance companies may use this tactic to observe a claimant’s normal daily routines, generally from 5 a.m. till at least 7 p.m.

 - Stationary technical surveillance: This form of surveillance is similar to fixed surveillance.
 The primary difference is that stationary technical surveillance reduces the need for a human investigator.
-Typically, technology is fixed in places you frequent, instead of a human investigator who stakes you out.
-Examples may include video and sound recorders.
+Typically, fixed cameras and listening devices are used in the place of an investigator.

 - Tracking: Tracking is simply the act of determining where you’re going and where you’ve been.
 Time frames vary.
 Sometimes, investigators may literally follow you around inconspicuously.
 Other times, investigators use various tracking technologies.
-These mechanisms can include GPS tracking and location app—among other things.
+These mechanisms can include GPS tracking and location apps.